Czurch/Well-Interview-Project/README.txt

-    -added logic for incrementing count on freqency map if the key already exists -imported jest, added test script to package.json -made some simple tests to confirm that API works as intended -made more tests to confirm that concurrent requests doesn't fudge the data.
+    -added logic for incrementing count on freqency map if the key already exists -imported jest, added test script to package.json -made some simple tests to confirm that API works as intended -made more tests to confirm that concurrent requests don't break the system.
+    -replaced In Mem Map with better-sqlite3 to have persistent data even after app is terminated -added an in mem cache for better performance on reads